dargad/spintax-permutations/README.md

 Usage (application)
 -------------------

-The application shipped with the framework was designed to take only one line of input containing spintax syntax and generate all possible permutations of the input.
+The application shipped with the framework was designed to take input from a single source containing spintax syntax and generate all possible permutations of the input.

 It reads from stdin and writes to stdout by default, but the use can use input/output files as well by using th `-i` and `-o` options respectively.